-The Australian Education Regulation, 2014 requires schools to report on Aboriginal composition of their workforce.
+The Australia Education Regulation, 2014 requires schools to report on Aboriginal composition of their workforce.
 Killarney Vale Public School has one staff member who identifies as being Aboriginal.
+We have also been notified that a new targeted graduate who will be starting in 2018 identifies as being Aboriginal.